The Best Everyday Harness for a Westie

-Quick rundown for those not inclined to read the article: This is one of our favorite harnesses for Westies.
-(We understand, when pressed for time, who wants to digest paragraphs of text?)
+A quick rundown for those not inclined to read the article: This is one of our favorite harnesses for Westies.
+(We understand when pressed for time, who wants to digest paragraphs of text?)
 Harness background: We have purchased many harnesses over the years for our Westies.
-We really like Voyager brand for everyday use.
+We really like the Voyager brand for everyday use.

 Voyager All Weather No Pull Step-in Mesh Dog Harness is one of Westie Insiders favorite everyday harnesses.
 Here are a few reasons we love it: